Computer Support Scams

 If you call that number, you will be talking to a scammer somewhere overseas in countries where prosecution is difficult or impossible.

 The caller may attempt to “prove” they are legitimate by getting you to visit their website.
-Don't!
+These callers are criminals regardless of what their “website” indicates.

-+When provided with that offer of proof, I once told a scammer to call back in a half hour and I'd have a website proving that I was the King of Siam.
+I once told a scammer to call back in a half hour and I'd have a website proving that I was the King of Siam.
 They never bothered.

 The caller will attempt to convince you that your computer needs fixing then charge you for this unnecessary “support call.”